This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 Offer statin therapy to adults with CVD:

-Offer Atorvastatin 80mg once daily (see section 2.12 Lipid-regulating drugs)
+Offer Atorvastatin 80mg once daily (see 2.12 Lipid-regulating drugs)

-Measure non-fasting lipid profile again after 3 months.
+Measure full lipid profile again within 2 to 3 months.
+If target lipid level not achieved:

-If maximum tolerated dose of statin does not achieve > 40% reduction in non-HDL-C from baseline:
+If maximum tolerated dose of statin does not achieve target lipid level

 *In line with NICE TA733, inclisiran may be added to maximally tolerated statin with or without another lipid-lowering therapy if LDL-C remains 2.6mmol/L or more.
 Local specialists recommend the addition of ezetimibe to a statin before considering inclisiran as ezetimibe is an established drug with evidence from a cardiovascular clinical outcome trial.
 See below for further information on injectable therapies.
-Fasting LDL-C test required.
+Fasting full lipid profile (including LDL-C) required.

-Consider ezetimibe 10mg once daily as monotherapy (see section 2.12 Lipid-regulating drugs)
+Consider ezetimibe 10mg once daily as monotherapy (see 2.12 Lipid-regulating drugs)

-Measure non-fasting lipid profile again after 3 months.
+Measure non-fasting lipid profile again within 2 to 3 months.

-If ≤ 40% reduction in non-HDL-C from baseline, consider bempedoic acid 180mg (with ezetimibe 10mg) once daily.
+If target lipid not achieved, consider bempedoic acid 180mg (with ezetimibe 10mg) once daily.

 The place in therapy for injectable therapies is outlined above when statins are not effective, contra-indicated or not tolerated.